 Somalis generally have a superiority complex over the majority of other races.
 For example in Kenya – Somalis believe they are superior to the native Kenyans but likewise in the UAE – Somalis think they are better than the Asians there.
 However, Somalis have more derogatory terms for people with stereotypical black features compared to the derogatory terms they have for stereotypical Arab looking people.
 Historically speaking, Somalia was a strong country during the pan-African movement, for example helping remove the apartheid government in South Africa.
 However, when Somalia and Ethiopia (traditional enemies) were fighting, many Somalis believe that majority of African countries sided with Ethiopia and would never help Somalia over Ethiopia.
 This resulted in my parent’s generation becoming anti-African.

 I don’t think Asian supremacy exists within the wider ummah.
 For example in many countries such as Saudi Arabia and Qatar, south Asians are looked down upon.
 However, the dominant Muslim communities in the UK are usually Pakistani or Bangladeshi so consequently they are given more power within the UK ummah.

-Another way Arab supremacy can be seen in the ummah is through what’s taught in Islamic history.
+Another way Arab supremacy can be observed in the ummah is through what’s taught in Islamic history.
 For example, the Moors who conquered Spain and created a Muslim state there, were black Muslims, not Arabs.

-One way we can tackle racism and colourism in the Muslim community is by following Islamic teachings rather than racist, white supremacist filled cultures.
+One way we can tackle racism and colourism in the Muslim community is by following Islamic teachings rather than racist, white supremacist centred cultures.
 There are many Sahih Hadiths that condemn racism and the belief in racial superiority.